bbauska/ETs-and-Science/README.md

 <p>Testimony: Lt.
 Col. French stated that the object seemed to “hover” at times, then accelerate at
 speeds far beyond the capabilities of the T-33 jet.
 French later explained that the UFO was performing maneuvers that no known aircraft was capable of at the time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>4.
 The 1973 O'Hare UFO Incident – U.S. Air Force & Commercial Pilot</h2>
+<p>Witnesses: Several U.S. Air Force personnel, commercial pilots, and passengers.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Witnesses: Several U.S. Air Force personnel, commercial pilots, and passengers.</p>

 <p>Incident: On November 7, 1973, a UFO was sighted hovering over O'Hare International Airport in
 Chicago, Illinois.
 Multiple witnesses, including commercial pilots, reported seeing a large, metallic disk-shaped object hovering above the airport.</p>